timmaurice/lovelace-blitzortung-lightning-card/README.md

 ## How It Works

+The card is designed to work out-of-the-box with the Blitzortung integration, without requiring any extra YAML helpers or automations.

-The card uses the `geo_location.lightning_strike_*` entities created by the Blitzortung integration to display recent strikes on the radar and map.
-For the history chart, it fetches data for your `counter` entity using the Home Assistant history API.
-This approach ensures that the data is always in sync with Home Assistant and does not require any extra helpers or automation.
+- The **radar and map** features automatically use the `geo_location.lightning_strike_*` entities created by the integration.
+- The **history chart** fetches data for your `counter` entity directly using the Home Assistant history API.

+This approach ensures that the data is always in sync with Home Assistant and simplifies setup.
-**This means you no longer need to create any YAML helper or automation!** The card works out of the box as long as the integration is configured correctly.

 ## Visualizations